JakobJingleheimer/node/doc/api/esm.md

 Sometimes it might be necessary to run some code inside of the same global scope that the application runs in.
-This hook allows the return of a string that is run as sloppy-mode script on startup.
+This hook allows the return of a string that is run as a sloppy-mode script on startup.

 Similar to how CommonJS wrappers work, the code runs in an implicit function scope.
 The only argument is a `require`-like function that can be used to load